 Nevertheless.
-Christians face restrictions on religious their societal freedom and discrimination.
+Christians face restrictions on reliaious their societal freedom and discrimination.
 Since 2016. governors have held the power to authorize church construction and renovation.
-While authorities seek to slow projects by imposing stringent registration procedures and building codes. altogether.
-Christians tend to others deny applications altogether.
+While some authorities seek to slow projects by imposing stringent registration procedures and building codes.

+others deny applications altogether.
 Christians tend to experience discrimination in private sector employment, and Islamic leaders and media personalities occasionally use discriminatory language against Christians.
 Further, Christians are underrepresented in the military and security services and occupy few high-ranking government positions, though President Sisi appointed two Christian governors in 2018.